-At NIS technology plays a key role in supporting our mission as an inclusive learning community, with all students connected to the internet via our wireless campus network on their personal devices.
+As you can see, at NIS technology plays a key role in supporting our mission as an inclusive learning community, with all students connected to the internet via our wireless campus network on their personal devices.
 As a Bring Your Own Mac (BYOM) school, students in Grades 5-12 work in a one-to-one Mac laptop environment.
 In grades 1-4 we use iPads in a one-to-one blended learning experience.

 Our Macquarium, which houses our Mac service centre, is a hub of action in the middle of the school serving the needs of students, parents and teachers.
 It is also one of the more convenient places for students, parents and staff to purchase Apple devices and accessories needed for school (and personal use) from our Apple Authorized Reseller, SolutionKeys®.
-Our minimum recommended models for purchase can be seen in the chart below:
+Our minimum recommended laptop models for purchase can be seen in the chart below:

-|Minimum Recommended Laptop Specifications (2017/18)|
+|Minimum Recommended Laptop Specifications (2018/19)|

-|Model||13 Inch; 2.3 GHz||13 Inch; 1.8 GHz||12 Inch; 1.2 GHz|
+|Model||13 Inch; 2.3 GHz||13 Inch; 1.8 GHz||13 Inch; 1.6 GHz|

-|CPU||2.3 GHz dual core Intel Core i5||1.8 GHz dual-core Intel Core i5||1.2 GHz dual-core Intel Core m3|
+|CPU||2.3 GHz dual core Intel Core i5||1.8 GHz dual-core Intel Core i5||1.6 GHz dual-core Intel Core i5|

-|Hard Drive||256GB PCIe-based flash storage||256GB PCIe-based flash storage||256GB PCIe-based flash storage|
+|Hard Drive||256GB SSD storage||256GB SSD storage||256GB SSD storage|

 Design and Technology

-Throughout the school students have access to a variety of digital and analog technology, from our Design Centre (MYP/DP) which has a professional level studio for filming and recording, to our Design Pit (PYP) where students are introduced to coding and working with hand tools at an early age.
+Throughout the school students have access to a variety of digital and analog technology, from our Design Centre (MYP/DP) which has a professional-level studio for filming and recording, to our Design Pit (PYP) where students are introduced to coding and working with hand tools at an early age.
 The final products developed by students of all ages in this blended learning environment are impressive.